nhsconnect/FHIR-ePMA-Implementation/index.md

 At this time, this guidance is not applicable for the following uses cases;
 - Orders for the supply of ward stock medications
-- Discharge medication requests to the patient's GP
+- **Discharge medications to be issued on discharge from hospital for administration at home ????**
 - Primary care medication requests to community pharmacy (aka an FP10)
 - Medication requests to a home care medicines provider from a Trust
-- Outpatient medication requests dispensed by the hospital pharmacy
+- Outpatient medication requests dispensed by the hospital pharmacy for administration at home
 - Outpatient medication requests to be dispensed by a community pharmacy (aka an FP10HNC)
 - Medication requests between two Trusts where there is a local shortage of supply